testframeworks/swym/README.md

 - Install Any [IDE]
 - Install [java]
 - Install [jdk & jre]
-- As it is a Maven project, no other dependencies need to download.
-All the dependencies that required for project is already added
+- As it is a Maven project, no other dependencies are needed for download.
+All the dependencies that required for project are already added

 ### After setting up IDE & Java on your machine

 - Download and unzip it from https://github.com/testframeworks/swym
 - Open IDE
-- Import projects pop up will open, select maven
+- Import projects, select maven type
-- Browse the project from your local machine.
+- Browse the project from your local machine

-### Run Project and Get a Report & logs
+### Run Project and Get Reports

 - Run TestNg.xml file
-- wait till project run completly.
-Once it finished.
 - Goto reports and view the latestreport as per timestamp `report_13-09` being the latest, for updates

 ### Running test suites from the command line